Garden Tips From the Micro Farm Project: How to Grow Quinoa

 The heirloom seed varieties shown below are from open-pollinated, non-GMO plant stock.
 They are an excellent option for seed-savers who require seeds that produce a similar crop year after year.

-1 gram of seed will sow a 50 foot row.
+One gram of seed will sow a 50-foot row.
 An acre requires approximately a pound of seed.
-Ten plants will yield roughly 1 pound of grain, depending on your growing conditions.
+10 plants will yield roughly one pound of grain, depending on your growing conditions.

 Plant enthusiasts may have noticed the similarity between quinoa and amaranth.
 Both are broad leaf plants whose seeds are used as grains.
 However, amaranth is a warm-season plant, while quinoa is cool-season.
 For this reason, amaranth and quinoa plantings can be made successively for a spring and fall harvest.

 According to information on the seed packets shown below, quinoa is deer resistant.
 A versatile plant with multiple uses, it makes a striking ornamental flower as well as a food source.
 Even the young leaves are edible, either raw or cooked.

 Best Practices to Increase the Harvest